Banco Santander

-Banco Santander S.A., trading as Santander Group (/ˌsæntənˈdɛər, -tæn-/ SAN-tən-DAIR-,_--tan--, /ˌsɑːntɑːnˈdɛər/ SAHN-tahn-DAIR, /es/), is a Spanish multinational financial services company based in Santander, with operative offices in Boadilla del Monte.
-Additionally, Santander maintains a presence in most global financial centres as the 16th-largest banking institution in the world.
-Although known for its European banking operations, it has extended operations across North America and South America, and more recently in continental Asia.
-It is considered a systemically important bank by the Financial Stability Board.
+Banco Santander S.A., trading as Santander Group (/ˌsæntənˈdɛər, -tæn-/ SAN-tən-DAIR-,_--tan--, /ˌsɑːntɑːnˈdɛər/ SAHN-tahn-DAIR, /es/), is a Spanish multinational financial services company based in Santander.
+It is Europe's 4th largest bank by assets, with $2.251 trillion in assets and the 16th-largest banking institution in the world.
+Although known for its European banking operations, it has extended operations across North America and South America, and more recently in continental Asia, and it maintains a presence in most global financial centres.

+It is considered a systemically important bank by the Financial Stability Board, a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.
+It is a component of the Euro Stoxx 50 stock market index, was ranked 49th in the Forbes Global 2000 (2023) list of the world's biggest public companies.

 Many subsidiaries, such as Abbey National, have been rebranded under the Santander name.
-The company is a component of the Euro Stoxx 50 stock market index.
-In June 2023, Santander was ranked as 49th in the Forbes Global 2000 list of the world's biggest public companies.

-Banco Santander is chaired by Ana Patricia Botín-Sanz de Sautuola O'Shea, daughter and granddaughter of former chairmen Emilio Botin-Sanz de Sautuola y García de los Ríos and Emilio Botín-Sanz de Sautuola López, respectively.
+Banco Santander is chaired by Ana Botín, daughter and granddaughter of former chairmen Emilio Botin-Sanz de Sautuola y García de los Ríos and Emilio Botín-Sanz de Sautuola López, respectively.

-Santander has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.